dsipaint/AMGN/README.md

 separately to listeners, using GuildNetwork.registerCommand(Plugin p, Command c).
 The plugin parameter is the same as for registering a listener- it refers to this plugin instance i.e. "this" in java syntax.
 The command parameter must be a Command object, which is again found in the API.
 The Command class is abstract, and is meant to be extended before use. create a class which extends this class.
-It must inherit the JDA method ListenerAdapter.onGuildMessageReceived(GuildMessageReceivedEvent) the constructor of this class must also call its superclass constructor, which accepts a plugin instance (again, the plugin object we registered this listener with), and a string representing the label parameter of the command in the plugin.json file.
+It must inherit the JDA method ListenerAdapter.onMessageReceived(MessageReceivedEvent) the constructor of this class must also call its superclass constructor, which accepts a plugin instance (again, the plugin object we registered this listener with), and a string representing the label parameter of the command in the plugin.json file.
 From here, the constructor will ensure that this listener inherits the correct command metadata from plugin.json.
 As for listeners, commands are automatically